 While our roof is something that we rarely tend to, it’s often noticeable when the tiles are dirty.
 However, if you have asphalt shingle tiles on your roof, never clean them with a pressure washer.
 While it may seem the easiest way to remove dirt and moss, the high water pressure can also strip away the granules that hold your asphalt shingles in place.
 This can cause your roof to crumble, break or become completely loose — especially if the roof is older.

 What’s more, this will make your roof susceptible to leaks, mold and mildew in your home, cracks, or more serious structural damage.
 Generally, cleaning a roof yourself is dangerous without the necessary safety precautions.
 And so it’s always best to hire a professional roofing company to tackle the job.

 Similarly, cleaning out the gutters is not an easy (or exciting) task.
 And while it might be tempting to quickly blast away the dead leaves and debris clogging up the gutters, never use a pressure washer.

 A pressure washer is far too powerful, and can wash away the mortar holding the gutters up.
 What’s more, pressure washing could actually pull the gutter off the house completely, or cause serious damage to the downspout.

-Luckily, you can learn how to clean gutters, with or without a ladder, by simply cleaning the debris by hand and rinsing inside with a garden hose.
+Luckily, you can learn how to clean gutters by simply cleaning the debris by hand and rinsing inside with a garden hose.
 This is a much safer way to clean your gutters, avoiding potential repair work and costs.